Or, How to Love God and How not to Love God

 (Nehemiah 8:7-8)

-The key to being a good teacher of God’s word is to cause people to understand the sense of what God meant when he gave the words to the apostles and prophets.
+The key to being a good teacher of God’s word is to help people understand the meaning of what God meant when he gave the words to the apostles and prophets.

 Scripture warns against twisting the Scriptures, which is using a Scripture to promote a doctrine other than what the Scripture genuinely says.
 In the Book of Acts, Paul says this will happen after he’s gone, and in writing to Timothy, he says that false teachers will teach devilish versions of the truth.